Robust Communication-Optimal Distributed Clustering Algorithms: Preliminaries

 \section{Preliminaries}

-\paragraph{Clustering.} Given a set of points $V$ of size $n$ and a distance metric $d$, let $\mathcal{C}$ denote a clustering of $V$, which we define as a partition of $V$ into $k$ subsets $X_1,\dots,X_k$.
-Each cluster $X_i$ contains a center $x_i$.
+Given a set $V$ of points of size $n$, a distance metric $d$, and an integer $k$, let $\mathcal{C}$ denote a clustering of $V$, which we define as a partition of $V$ into $k$ subsets $C_1,\dots,C_k$.
+Each cluster $C_i$ contains a center $c_i$.
 When $d$ is an arbitrary distance metric, we must choose the centers from the point set.
 If $V\subseteq\R^d$ and the distance metric is the standard Euclidean distance, then the centers can be any $k$ points in $\R^d$.
-In fact, this distinction only changes the cost of the optimal clustering by at most a factor of 2 when $p=1,2,$ or $\infty$ \citep{awasthi2014center}.
-The $\ell_p$ cost of $\mathcal{C}$ is
+In fact, this distinction only changes the cost of the optimal clustering by at most a factor of 2 by the triangle inequality for any $p$ (see, e.g., \cite{awasthi2014center}).

-We will denote the optimal clustering of a point set $V$ in $\ell_p$ with $z$ outliers as $\mathcal{OPT}_{k,z,p}(V)$. $V$, $p$, $k$, and/or $z$ will often be clear from context, so we may drop some or all of these parameters. $\OPT(A,B)$ will denote the optimal clustering for a point set $A\subseteq V$, using centers from a different point set $B\subseteq V$.
-We often overload notation and let $\mathcal{OPT}$ denote the objective value of the optimal clustering as well.
-In our proofs, we make use of the triangle inequality generalized for $\ell_p$, $d(u,v)^p\leq 2^{p-1}(d(u,w)^p+d(w,v)^p)$, for any points $u,v,w$.
-We denote the optimal clusters as $C_1,\dots,C_k$, with centers $c_1,\dots,c_k$.
-We say a bicriteria clustering algorithm $\mathcal{A}$ is a $(\gamma,\alpha)$-approximation algorithm if it returns $\gamma\cdot k$ centers which define a clustering whose cost is at most an $\alpha$-factor from the optimal clustering with $k$ centers.
-Throughout the paper, unless otherwise noted, we assume any $d$-dimensional datapoint can be expressed using $O(d)$ bits.